How to buy the best fitness tracker

 We've found a model costing just £20 that tracked steps with no error

-It’s absolutely possible to pick up a great, affordable fitness tracker if you don’t mind missing out on some more advanced functions.
-We’ve found some great budget-friendly options in our tests – check out our best cheap fitness trackers.
+It’s absolutely possible to pick up a great, affordable fitness tracker if you don’t mind missing out on some more advanced functions, but it is risky to shop at the cheap end of the market.
+For a selection of budget-friendly options that impressed in our tests, read our guide to the best cheap fitness trackers.

-Some fitness or activity trackers have as many as 11 separate sensors, to track everything from your steps and heart rate to your exact location and even the intensity of sunlight to let you know when it’s time to reach for the sunscreen.
-Having a variety of accurate, consistent sensors gives you more detailed and, in some cases, more accurate, data.
-But, as revealed by our tough tests, not every device has accurate sensors.
+Some fitness or activity trackers pack in a wide range of sensors to track everything from steps and heart rate to your exact location and even the intensity of sunlight, to let you know when it’s time to reach for the sunscreen.
+This can result in more detailed feedback, but as revealed by our tough tests, not every device is accurate.

-And having too many sensors can reduce the battery life of your device or make it more complicated to use.
-We rate every device in our tests to see how easy it is to use – check out our ease-of-use ratings before you buy.
+On top of that, having too many sensors can reduce the battery life of your device or make it more complicated to use (we rate ease of use in our tests too), so it's important to get the right balance.

 A pedometer is the most basic sensor, and one you’ll find in any activity tracker.
 This will count your steps and can often capture distance, too, based on an estimation of your stride length.
 We put the step counter through its paces in our tough lab test and check the accuracy.

-If your wearables has built-in GPS, it can track distance more accurately – as long as the GPS works well and doesn’t drop the connection, that is.
+If your wearable has built-in GPS, it can track distance more accurately – as long as the GPS works well and doesn’t drop the connection.
 Many fitness trackers can be paired to your mobile phone to make use of your phone’s GPS, but built-in GPS is useful if you want to jog or cycle without carrying your phone.

 Typically, if your fitness or activity tracker is rated for water resistance, there will be a list of obscure letters and numbers to reference how well protected it is against water.
 For example, an IP68 rating means that the device can be immersed in water at a depth of a metre or more, for a set period of time.
 An ATM rating is also important; a 1 ATM rating or higher means the device is water resistant up to 10 metres of pressure or higher.
 The pressure is important because, while you can take the wearable down to a certain water depth, if you sprayed the watch with a high pressure hose, it may not survive the experience.